aidyel/Note-Taker/README.md

 ## Description

-This application called Note Taker can be used to write and save notes.
-This application uses an Express.js back end and saves and retrieve note data from a JSON file.
+This application called Note Taker can be used to write, save notes and delete notes.
+This application uses an Express.js back end and saves and retrieve note data from a JSON file.l

 ## User story